-Next-generation lithium-ion (li-ion) batteries are being developed, and some are currently in the marketplace, that are 2-7X the efficiency of current batteries; often while cutting costs.
+Next-generation lithium-ion (li-ion) batteries are being developed, and varieties are already currently in the marketplace, that are 2-7X the efficiency of current batteries; often while reducing costs.
 New varieties of advanced li-ion batteries maintain a stable capacity for 20+ years, and can charge in minutes, are rechargable; and have a higher capacity and are more cost-efficient than previous generations.
-The most common type of high capacity, widely used, advanced batteries being developed today are lithium-ion batteries made in combination with other metals or other elements; creating a new battery technology, like li-ion cobalt oxide, which is frequently used today in portable devices - cell phones, laptops, etc...).
+The most common type of high capacity, widely used, advanced batteries being developed today are lithium-ion batteries made in combination with other metals as well as other elements; creating a unique battery technology (like li-ion cobalt oxide, which is frequently used today in portable devices - cell phones, laptops, etc...).
 [Another metal commonly used in batteries for a wide variety of products and EVs; and often combined with other metals and elements - is nickel.
 "Nickel (Ni) has long been widely used in batteries, most commonly in nickel cadmium (NiCd) and in the longer-lasting nickel metal hydride (NiMH) rechargeable batteries...".]

-Flow batteries, such as vanadium flow and zinc-iron redox flow, have a longer battery life than conventional, or even li-ion batteries.
+Flow batteries, such as vanadium flow and zinc-iron redox flow, have a longer battery life than conventional li-ion batteries.
 Flow batteries have a battery life of over 20 years, quickly charge and discharge; and easily scale up from under 1 MW to over 10 MW.
 Vanadium flow batteries represent high capacity energy storage, can be idle when solar and wind aren’t producing, and then discharge instantly.
 They have the unique ability to charge and discharge simultaneously and to release large amounts of electricity quickly.
 As they are inexpensive to scale up, vanadium flow batteries represent an opportunity for reliable, affordable large-scale energy storage.
-At this point, flow batteries are still mostly stuck in the R&D phase due to the expense of manufacturing these batteries; with only limited commercial availability.
+At this point, many types of flow batteries are still in the R&D phase due to the expense of manufacturing these batteries; with only limited commercial availability.
 However, commercial deployment of flow batteries is seen in some areas worldwide today, including some large markets - such as throughout Australia and Asia.